Porter Square Redesign Project

 - To visually unify the plaza area; and

 - To reduce the visual clutter of the busy intersection through simplification and clarity of design.

 Click here to go to Cambridge Arts Council information about the Porter Square Roadways Project Art Installation.

-The project limits reach from Upland Road to Beech Street.
-The project includes the reconfiguration of the main intersection of Massachusetts Avenue and Somerville Avenue, reconstruction of the sidewalks, upgrading of lighting and the addition of new pedestrian crossings and bicycle facilities.
-As a result of the reconfiguration, a new pedestrian plaza and left-hand turn are planned from of the Porter Square Shopping Center to Massachusetts Avenue southbound.
+The project limits reached from Upland Road to Beech Street.
+The project included the reconfiguration of the main intersection of Massachusetts Avenue and Somerville Avenue, reconstruction of the sidewalks, upgrading of lighting and the addition of new pedestrian crossings and bicycle facilities.
+As a result of the reconfiguration, a new pedestrian plaza and left-hand turn were constructed from of the Porter Square Shopping Center to Massachusetts Avenue southbound.